Frequently Asked Questions

 Scheduling

 Please get in touch for specific start dates.
-Course start dates are often staggered- dependent upon day-of-the-week or time slot needed.
-Please use the contact us form to enquire.
+Course start dates are often ongoing and dependent upon factors such as day-of-the-week or time slot.
+Please contact us to enquire.

 It is understood that for some people making all dates sometimes is a challenge.
 I seek to accommodate this with some minor adaptations to course dates.
 This might include transferring a date or pushing a session forward by a week.
 Specific availabilities can be discussed upon booking.